-- Reduced waste going to landfill - Increased volume and efficiency of recycling - Funds from the NSW Waste Levy returned to local Councils for waste and recycling initiatives - A local market established for recyclables - Secure, sustainable water supply to meet current and future needs - Improved flood preparedness and resilience
+- Reduced waste going to landfill - Increased volume and efficiency of recycling - Funds from the NSW Waste Levy returned to local Councils for waste and recycling initiatives - A local market established for recyclables - Secure, sustainable water supply to meet current and future needs - Improved flood preparedness and resilience.

 GOALS STRATEGIC ACTIONS 8.
-To strengthen our region's emerging position as a NSW leader in renewable energy generation, storage and use, in accordance with widespread community support for reduced emissions and action on climate change 8.1 Champion and promote the increased use of renewable energy for residential, public and commercial purposes.
-8.2 Advocate for changes to energy generation, purchasing, pricing and retailing regulations with a focus on: Increased use of renewable energy Reduced energy costs Reliable supply 8.3 Develop a Northern Rivers Renewable Energy Investment Prospectus that identifies opportunities for public, private and community investment in renewable energy projects A secure and sustainable water supply to meet current and future needs of residents, businesses and visitors 9.1 Review and progress recommendations of Bulk Water Supply and Demand Management Strategies 9.2 Advocate for the region's interests in relation to scientific justification, consultation and regulation associated with commercial water extraction arrangements 10.
-Increased recycling, reduced landfill and improved, cost-effective service delivery through collaborative, innovative approaches to waste management 10.1 Review and update the North East Waste Regional Waste Management Strategy 2013-21 10.2 Identify opportunities for implementation of pilot or demonstration projects to establish the Northern Rivers as a 'centre of excellence' for innovative waste processing and/or waste to energy technology
+To strengthen our region's emerging position as a NSW leader in renewable energy generation, storage and use, in accordance with widespread community support for reduced emissions and action on climate change.
+8.1 Champion and promote the increased use of renewable energy for residential, public and commercial purposes.
+8.2 Advocate for changes to energy generation, purchasing, pricing and retailing regulations with a focus on: Increased use of renewable energy Reduced energy costs Reliable supply.
+8.3 Pursue opportunities to implement the strategies identified in the Northern NSW Renewable Energy Blueprint for Local Governments (DPIE - 2019) to increase the availability of renewable energy in the region.
+8.4 Review energy use and provision and opportunities for member councils to collaborate.
+9. A secure and sustainable water supply to meet current and future needs of residents, businesses and visitors.
+9.1 Review and progress recommendations of Bulk Water Supply and Demand Management Strategies.
+9.2 Advocate for the region's interests in relation to scientific justification, consultation and regulation associated with commercial water extraction arrangements.

-- 10.3 Advocate for a review of waste management regulations with a focus on: - Alignment with global best practice - Review of the EPA and agency requirements to implement regional strategies - Enhancing viability of innovative waste management approaches - Waste to energy policy and guidelines - Review of the waste levy to make funding available for local initiatives - Streamlining the regulatory framework. - 11.
-Improved preparedness for and ability to respond to and recover from flooding events - 11.1 Seek funding to develop and where applicable, implement flood plain risk management plans for rivers and applicable creeks in the Northern Rivers - 11.2 Collaborate with the Southern Cross University National Centre for Flood Research on flood modelling, catchment management and community resilience
+GOALS STRATEGICACTIONS 10.
+Increased recycling, reduced landfill and improved, cost-effective service delivery through collaborative, innovative approaches to waste management.
+10.1 Review and update the North East Waste Regional Waste Management Strategy 2013-21.
+10.2 Identify opportunities for implementation of pilot or demonstration projects to establish the Northern Rivers as a 'centre of excellence' for innovative waste processing and/or waste to energy technology.
+10.3 Advocate for a review of waste management regulations with a focus on: Alignment with global best practice Review of the EPA and agency requirements to implement regional strategies Enhancing viability of innovative waste management approaches Waste to energy policy and guidelines Review of the waste levy to make funding available for local initiatives Streamlining the regulatory framework.
+11. Improved preparedness for and ability to respond to and recover from flooding events.
+11.1 Work with the Northern Rivers Reconstruction Corporation to ensure that projects and programs to rebuild our flood impacted communities are implemented quickly and are sustainable in the long term.
+11.2 Collaborate with the CSIRO to ensure that the Northern Rivers Resilience Initiative delivers a holistic report on flood modelling, catchment management and community resilience, with the actions identified to reflect achievable priorities, for our region.
+11.3 Work with all levels of government to ensure that the recommendations from the 2022 Independent Flood Inquiry and the 2022 Parliamentary Inquiry into the Northern Rivers Floods are implemented throughout our region.